 Total life-cycle cost and performance of the system should be the primary considerations in selecting a vendor solution.
 This section will identify a methodology for establishing vendor configurations with common performance expectations.
-System solutions with common performance expectations for life-cycle cost comparisons.
+System solutions with common performance expectations.

 Once a vendor is selected, a review of the available candidate hardware platforms, along with their associated SPEC benchmark ratings, will provide a basis for satisfying configuration needs.
 The following information is helpful in evaluating candidate platforms for configuring a system solution.